mikakatua/tf-example/README.md

 1. Edit `state.tf` and comment the terraform backend section.
 1. Run `terraform init` to copy the Terraform state back to your local disk.
 1. Run `terraform destroy` to delete all the resources.

+If you get the `BucketNotEmpty` error, you must delete all the contents and versions in the bucket.